 One of the biggest changes under the new standards is that companies are now required to identify embedded leases in contracts.
 These are the parts of a contract that identify assets that can be used and controlled.
 Contracts that had not been accounted for as leases in the past, may, in fact, meet the new definition of a lease.
 For many companies, this can mean hundreds of leases will now need to be brought onto balance sheets under the new standards.

-According to a 2017 KPMG survey on the difficulties of adopting the new standards, nearly half of respondents (49 percent) said that identifying embedded leases was the biggest challenge they faced.
+According to KPMG’s 2018 Lease Accounting Change Survey, respondents said identifying embedded leases was the biggest challenge they faced.
 If your organization hasn’t yet thought about how embedded leases will affect your lease accounting strategy, you’re probably already falling behind.

 Read our blog on how to identify embedded leases.